davidg238/tftp/README.md

 - Determine why writing is considerably faster than reading.

 ### Running the tests
-A test server is required, I found it convenient to have a dedicated Raspberry Pi available.
+A test server is required, assumed to be on the development machine, at `localhost`.

 1. On the test server:
-  - Install the TFTP-GO server on the RPi, for example in a `/tftp-go` directory in the root.
+  - Install the TFTP-GO server, for example in a `/tftp-go` directory in the root.
   - Create an `assets` directory in the root directory.
 Then create a `/assets/temp` directory.
   - The command below runs a server, serving files out of the `../assets` directory and allowing files to be overwritten (great to testing).
     `sudo ./tftp-go -root ../assets -ow -server`